genai-repos/horse-guides/docs/horse-buying-guide.md

   - [Table 3: Key Pedigrees of Horse Legends](#table-3-key-pedigrees-of-horse-legends)

 ## Introduction
 Selecting the right horse for **Reined Cow Horse** (governed by the National Reined Cow Horse Association, [NRCHA](https://www.nrcha.com)), **Versatility Ranch Horse** (governed by organizations like the National Versatility Ranch Horse Association, [NVRHA](https://www.nvrha.org), and affiliates such as the Arizona Versatility Ranch Horse Association, [AZVRHA](https://www.azvrha.com)), and **Cowboying** (practical ranch work involving cattle handling, roping, and chores) is essential for success in these disciplines.
 Reined Cow Horse focuses on precision and athleticism in three events (herd work, rein work, cow work), rooted in vaquero traditions.
 Versatility Ranch Horse emphasizes all-around ranch horse utility across six events, including cattle work, reining, riding, trail, and conformation.
 Cowboying requires a durable, versatile horse for daily ranch tasks like herding, roping, and navigating terrain.
-This guide outlines ideal horse characteristics, key pedigrees, and the best places to purchase suitable horses, based on information from NRCHA, NVRHA, AZVRHA, and relevant sources.
+This guide outlines ideal horse characteristics, key pedigrees (see [Table 3](#table-3-key-pedigrees-of-horse-legends)), and the best places to purchase suitable horses, based on information from NRCHA, NVRHA, AZVRHA, and relevant sources.
 It also evaluates whether cowboying horses can be used for VRH events, focusing on ranch roping and doctoring, with training recommendations.

 ## Horse Characteristics for Reined Cow Horse (NRCHA)